Waterlilies for surface cover in the pond

 • Each size of waterlily will grow in a different depth of water so make sure you take this into account when choosing which variety you want.

-• All waterlilies need to have the top of the basket placed below the potential ice level of the water in Winter.
+• All waterlilies need to have the top of the basket placed below the potential ice level of the water by Winter.

-• Miniatures need a maximum 15cm(6 inches) of water over the top of the 11cm/inch basket.
+• Miniatures can ony have a maximum 15cm(6 inches) of water over the top of the 11cm/4inch basket.

-• Dwarf waterlilies will accept 25cm(10 inches) of water over the basket.
+• Dwarf waterlilies will accept 25cm/10 inches of water over the 11cm/4inch basket.

 • Waterlilies will benefit from being fed twice a year.
 Once in early Spring and again mid-Summer.

-• Choose the XL Aquatic feed ball for larger waterlilies sent in 23cm(9inch) round baskets each feed.
+• Choose the XL Aquatic feed ball for larger waterlilies sent in 23cm/9inch round baskets - 1 each feed.

 • You can also use these smaller feed balls in all your other flowering Pond Plants in 11cm baskets.

-• Or use 3 smaller feed ball in the large 23cm baskets and 2 in the 15 cm baskets.
+• Or use 3 smaller Feed balls for Aquatic plants in the large 23cm baskets and 2 in the 15 cm baskets.

-• Push the Aquatic feed ball into the compost of the basket to give their flowering and growth a boost.
+• Push the Aquatic feed ball into the soil of the basket by the crown of the plant to give the flowering and growth a boost.